Braves-Attempt/taxi/src/eth/example/ZCU111/fpga/README.md

 This example design targets the Xilinx ZCU111 FPGA board.

 The design places looped-back MACs on the SFP+ ports, as well as XFCP on the USB UART for monitoring and control.
+The RF data converters are also enabled at 1 Gsps per channel.

 *  USB UART
     *  XFCP (3 Mbaud)